Jcreal2206/mms142-groupL-2023.github.io/README.md

 **Sepali, A. (2018).** How Chatbots Are Changing the Game. _https://www.linkedin.com/pulse/disruptive-technologies-chatbots-alessandro-sepali-8_

-**Spradley, K (2022).** Disrupt or Be Distrupted: How Chatbots and other Technologies are Changing the Landscape of Business.
+**Spradley, K (2022).** Disrupt or Be Disrupted: How Chatbots and other Technologies are Changing the Landscape of Business.
 Linkedin. _https://www.linkedin.com/pulse/disrupt-disrupted-how-chatbots-other-technologies-kristapher-spradley_